Spider-Man: Enemies

 Writers and artists over the years have established a rogues gallery of supervillains to face Spider-Man, in comics and in other media.
-As with the hero, the majority of the villains' powers originate with scientific accidents or the misuse of scientific technology, and many have animal-themed costumes or powers.
-The most notable Spider-Man villains are listed down below in the ordering of their original chronological appearance:
+As with Spider-Man, the majority of the villains' powers originate with scientific accidents or the misuse of scientific technology, and many have animal-themed costumes or powers.
+Comics scholar Rick Hudson argues that Spider-Man's enemies are in some sense "'ordinary guys' living in a fantastical world", in contrast to the operatic, gothic villains who Batman faces.
+In the early period written by Steve Ditko, Spider-Man's enemies are usually older men whose power comes from scientific inventions.